ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Request Attributes with Specified Values

 This section deals with the request attributes specified in this document where a value should be provided by a Presenter.
-In other words, this sub-section defines all request attributes that should not be `null`.
-Request attributes not covered in this sub-section should have a value of `null`.
+In other words, this sub-section defines all request attributes that should set in the structure `ReportedAttribute`.
+Request attributes not covered in this sub-section should not have a specified value (left empty).

 Since this section is non-normative, implementers may deviate from those recommendations.